 - a measure that would violate the privacy rights of young women under the age of 17 seeking safe, legal abortion services by disclosing her name and additional information to local law enforcement, and could effectively ban medication abortion for these young women.

-Arkansas passed the highest number of measures restricting a woman’s access to safe and legal abortion this year.
+Arkansas passed the highest number of measures restricting a woman’s access to safe and legal abortion in 2017.
 Many of the measures could impose significant, if not indefinite, delays on a woman’s ability to access to abortion and miscarriage care.
 In short, these laws could effectively end abortion care in the state for many women.

 Plaintiff(s):Dr. Fred Hopkins, Little Rock Family Planning Services